ali-rantakari/icalBuddy/faq.markdown

 ## Q: How can I get icalBuddy to display times according to a 12-hour clock?

+Since version 1.7.9, icalBuddy uses the system standard date and time formats (unless custom formats are specified like in the examples below).
+If you're using an older version and the date and time formats in your System Preferences are set to your liking, you can simply update icalBuddy.

 You can use the `-tf` (or `--timeFormat`) argument to specify the format in which to display times.
 For example, `icalBuddy -tf "%1I:%M %p" eventsToday` would display times such as `5:00 PM`.
 See [Apple's documentation][datetimeformats] for all the possible values you can use for date and time formatting (there's also the `-df` (or `--dateFormat`) argument for date formatting, which works similarly to this one.)

 ## Q: I would like icalBuddy to speak my language instead of just english.
 Can it be localized?

 As of version 1.5.0, it can be.
+There are some ready-made localization files under the `exampleLocalizationFiles` directory in the distribution archive.
+You can take them into use by __copying them under your home folder with the name `.icalBuddyLocalization.plist`__.
+So for example:

+    $ cd path/where/i/unzipped/the/archive
+    $ cp exampleLocalizationFiles/french-icalBuddyLocalization.plist ~/.icalBuddyLocalization.plist

-Read the [localization man page][l10nmanpageonline] for documentation on how to do this.
+If you want to translate icalBuddy into your language, read the [localization man page][l10nmanpageonline] for documentation on how to do this.
 If you think you have managed to write a nice general localization file for your language, please [contact me][hassegcontact] and I'll include it into the distribution package so that others who'd like to use a localized icalBuddy in your language wouldn't have to redo that work.
-Some finished localization files are included in the distribution package under the `exampleLocalizationFiles` folder.

 ## Q: How can I change the bullet points used in the output?
 We don't like them asterisks/bullet point symbols around these here parts.